Logo

 1. Protection against interest rate increases

-When you fix your mortgage, you essentially lock yourself into today’s interest rate for a set period of time.
+When you fix your mortgage, you essentially lock yourself into today’s interest rates for a set period of time.
 It won’t matter whether interest rates go up or down, you’ll keep paying the same amount until your fixed rate period ends.

 2. You may save money on fees